UP2015706/Challenge/README.md

 * To submit your solution please generate a **patch** from your changes and email it back to the STX Next recruiter that contacted you earlier.
 * Don't worry if you didn't manage to fulfill *all* objectives.
 We will be happy to see partial solutions as well!
+* Please **don't fork** this repository.
+We wouldn't want other candidates to base their work off your code!